-In this tutorial, we’re going to show you step by step how to set up tracking of your contact form submissions using Google Tag Manager and Google Analytics.
-This tutorial assumes you have already set up Google Tag Manager and Google Analytics installed, so if you don’t, you’ll want to start with these tutorials first:
+Who is submitting contact forms on your website?
+Where are these potential leads coming from?
+Tracking conversions, like form submissions, is the first step to understanding how your marketing campaigns are performing.
+In this tutorial, we’re going to show you step by step how to set up tracking of contact form submissions on your website using Google Tag Manager and Google Analytics.
+This tutorial assumes you have already set up Google Tag Manager and Google Analytics, and installed the code on your site.
+If you haven’t, you’ll want to start with these tutorials first:

 Set Up Google Tag Manager Variables